cannawen/dota2timer/README.md

 Beta builds are uploaded to [github](https://github.com/cannawen/dota2timer/releases), where you can download the .apk onto your Android device (5.0+)

-Alternatively, you can download Android Studio and make your own build whenever you want :)
+Alternatively, you can download Android Studio and make a customized build :)

 ## Contribute